ycm-core/YouCompleteMe/README.md

-TODO: compile flags, include paths, ycm_extra_conf, CompilationDatabase support, how the search system works (subsequence match), extending the semantic engine for other langs, using ListToggle
+TODO: compile flags, include paths, ycm_extra_conf, CompilationDatabase support, how the search system works (subsequence match), extending the semantic engine for other langs, using ListToggle, when does YCM recompile the file, when does YCM update the diagnostics

 Options
 -------